ProElecttro/GitHub-Scripts/README.md

     node makePrivate.js
     python cloner.py
     ```

-## Contributing

-Feel free to contribute to this project by submitting pull requests, reporting issues, or suggesting improvements.
-Make sure to follow the contribution guidelines.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Replace `yourusername` with your actual GitHub username, and `youraccesstoken` with your actual GitHub access token.
 Make sure to update the repository URL if it's different.